Lesnock/simple-store/README.md

 store.get('name') // undefined
 ```

+#### `add`
 To add a new data to the Store use the method **add**.
-The **add** method accepts two required arguments:
+The **add** method requires two arguments:
 **name** and **value**.

 If you try to add a data that already exists, Simple Store will throw an exception.
 This is usefull to help to organize the flow of the app.
-However, if you want to allow the Simple Store
-to add data that already exists in the store, set the **allowExistingData** to the configs.
+However, if you want to allow the Simple Store to add data that already exists in the store, set the **allowExistingData** to the configs.
 ```javascript
 import store from '@lesnock/simple-store'